Moonseed

 Cultivation: The preference is light shade to partial sun, moist to mesic conditions, and a fertile loamy soil.
 Moonseed has few problems with disease and insect pests.

-Range & Habitat: Moonseed is common throughout Illinois (see Distribution Map).
+Range & Habitat: Moonseed is fairly common throughout Illinois (see Distribution Map), where it is native.
 Habitats include open deciduous woodlands, woodland borders, thickets, semi-shaded riverbanks, powerline clearances in wooded areas, overgrown fence rows, and hedges.
 Moonseed climbs over adjacent shrubs, the lower branches of small trees, or fences.
+It is a pioneer species that prefers habitats where there is some history of disturbance.

 Photographic Location: Along a powerline clearance in Busey Woods of Urbana, Illinois.